chloetychang/cits3200-group-49/Meetings/Week 3/Internal Meeting 2.md

  - Project Manager: Chloe (until end of Week 3, to give most people a chance to become Project Manager)
  - Tech Lead: Ryan
  - Action Reinforcer: Dennis
- - Design Lead: TBA (Not neccesary for Sprint 1)
+ - Design Lead: TBA (Not necessary for Sprint 1)
  - Documentation Lead: TBA (Role incorporated into Project Manager Responsibilities)
- - Test Lead: TBA (Not neccesary for Sprint 1)
+ - Test Lead: TBA (Not necessary for Sprint 1)

  ### Actions
  - Discussing the responsibility of each roles